Landscaping with Pine Straw

 Pine straw is also known as pine mulch, pine straw mulch, or pine needle mulch.
 It helps control weeds, insulates the ground, and keeps the soil from experiencing temperature fluctuations.
 Plus, your pets can walk on pine straw without hurting themselves.

 Unlike other types of mulch, pine straw won’t wash away during heavy rains.
 That’s because the needles interlock.
 For that reason, it’s also the ideal ground cover to use on slopes and hills.
 Additionally, you won’t attract termites like you would with hardwood mulch.
-In high-wind areas, use slash pine or longleaf straw for extra protection because the longer needles interlock exceptionally well.
+Use slash pine or longleaf straw in high-wind areas for extra protection because the longer needles interlock exceptionally well.

 Making your yard beautiful with Pine Straw

 Since pine straw has an acidic level comparable to rainwater (6.0 to 6.5), many of your flowers, trees, plants, and shrubs will thrive.
 These include blueberries, strawberries, hostas, azaleas, rose of Sharon, ferns, rhododendrons, astilbe, magnolias, and many more.
-For maximum benefit, you should spread this mulch at least 2 to 3 inches deep.
+You should spread this mulch at least 2 to 3 inches deep for maximum benefit.

 To control weeds, apply the mulch at least 3 inches deep.
 That’s because you want the pine straw to block out the light that makes infant weeds survive.
 Apply it by shaking it in handfuls over the area, and make sure the needles land on the ground in a loose and fluffy manner.

 To protect your tree’s root system from cold weather: